2019 Orchard Towers murder: Preferential treatment claims

 The AGC, as well as some lawyers, also provided an explanation behind the sentences meted out to some of the convicted minor offenders Natalie Siow, Ang Da Yuan and Joel Tan (Loo Boon Chong and Tan Hong Sheng were not yet sentenced at that time).
 They laid out that while the trio knew that Tan Sen Yang was armed with the knife and had participated in the fight against Satheesh, they did not have a plan to use the knife during the fight or a plan to fight Satheesh, hence their murder charges were reduced to those of voluntary causing hurt with common intention.
-They also laid out that Loo, Chan and Tan Hong Sheng never take part in the fight and only tried to stop the fight, which explained the withdrawal of their respective murder charges in favour of lesser ones.
+They also laid out that Loo, Chan and Tan Hong Sheng never took part in the fight and only tried to stop the fight, which explained the withdrawal of their respective murder charges in favour of lesser ones.
 They also stated that the prosecution, in pursuing a more severe sentence for Ang in both his and Joel Tan's trial in March 2020, have cited Ang's criminal record to ask for a higher sentence for Ang compared to Joel Tan's.
 Some lawyers also explained that the reduction of the charges were likely due to investigations determining that all seven offenders in this case did not share the common intention with each other to cause the fatal injury on the victim, and this would also happen if they were found to play differing roles in the turn of events that ended in Satheesh's death.

-Trial of Tan Sen Yang

-Pre-trial developments

-In October 2020, it was reported that Tan Sen Yang's case has been moved to the High Court of Singapore, and it was then confirmed that Tan will be tried for murder in the High Court, where it allow judges to hear capital cases in Singapore.
-Singapore's leading criminal lawyer Eugene Thuraisingam and his assistant counsel Suang Wijaya are hired to represent Tan Sen Yang in his upcoming murder trial, for which the exact date is not scheduled or confirmed.